ikibalin/cryspy/pages/rcif-format/tof.md

 [Back to RCIF format][rcif-format]

-Data items in the TOF category record details about powder diffraction measurements by Time of FLight
+Data items in the TOF category record details about powder diffraction measurements by Time of Flight
-(1f case).
+(1d case).

 # Mandatory Items/Loops:
 - [TOF Parameters][tof-parameters]